labermt/CST136SRS02/README.md

 Project: Waka

+Notes:
-Notes: monohull can handle 5 foot waves, multihull can handle 10 foot waves.
+		-monohull can handle 5 foot waves, multihull can handle 10 foot waves.
 Waves can get as high as 11 feet!
+		-coudl have use some BOOST stuff for switches in my classes, but didn't understand how it worked so didn't use it!

+Problems:
-Problems: Still not sure on how to create my own throws w/try+catch.
+		-Still not sure on how to create my own throws w/try+catch.
 Exception will be thrown if sail gets boat capsized by wind, but not really being handled
+		-Hull classes have minTurnRadius functions, but I didn't know how to impliment it.
+More time would have yielded a solution -Hull and propulsion classses should be private, ran out of time to impliment

 ---